-Ongoing 'test' has continued over three months.
-It will continue to ? ; as long as I can resist cleaning this AK and doing what should be done (really, you ought to) - for maintaining one's firearms and cleaning after firing!
+Ongoing 'test' continued over three months.
+It will continue as long as I can resist cleaning this AK...

 Vector Arms Model AUSA, at the 300 round mark.
 Of course, we all "know" AKs can handle abuse; just conducting a long term test to see how much crud it can take and how Vector's parkerized exterior holds up.

-An earlier Part I report looked at different magazines and feeding characteristics.
-There are differences and due
+Earlier reports looked at different magazines and feeding characteristics.
+There are differences.
+Due to vast

-to vast numbers and varieties of AKs out there, some magazines will not work as well in one AK as another.
+numbers and varieties of AK rifles out there, some magazines may not work well in one AK as another.

 Underside of the reciever magazine well opening, some accumulation of crud.
-Visible is the mfg Armory USA.
+Stamped mfg: Armory USA.

 Recievers, mag well openings, mag catches will be different.
 Some Romanian WASRs had difficulties with

-insertion/extraction of mags due to being converted (widened mag openings) from a single stack configuration.
+insertion/extraction of mags due to being converted (widened mag openings) from single stack configuration.